GeorgeHoneywood/george.honeywood.org.uk/content/blog/map-from-the-ground-up/index.md

 Instead of the shape of this building being directly represented (like a GeoJSON LineString), a way is made up of constituent nodes, which can then be looked up by ID, to find their position, to derive the geometry of a building.
 Each of these ways is linearly stored in the file, one after the other, with no geospatial indexing.

+## Performance considerations

-In order to allow for real-time performant rendering, we have to make two main optimizations: tiling, and zoom simplification.
+In order to allow for real-time rendering of a map, we have to make two main optimizations: tiling, and zoom simplification.
 These are both processes that have to be done in advance.

 Tiling is the process of splitting the map data into a grid of tiles.
 Dividing the area up into a grid means that we only need to send (and render) the data currently within the clients' viewport.
 For example, if a user is zoomed in on Trafalgar Square in London, there is no point sending detailed map data for the whole of the UK, or even the whole of London, as it will not be on the screen.
 Each zoom level has its own set of tiles, and these can be accessed through Z/X/Y coordinates, where the maximum X/Y values double as Z increases by one.